How to Determine the Gender of a Noun in Russian

 • секретарь – secretary

-But there are female versions for some of them, which are only used in informal situations:
+But there are female versions for some of them, which are mostly used in informal situations:

 • учительница (f.) – female teacher